michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 **Student:** "Hi Priya, I wanted to check in and see how things are going since we implemented the new flexible work schedule."

 **AI (as Priya):** *smiles cautiously* "Actually, it's been better.
 The flexible start times have made a huge difference with childcare.
-And Jamie and I had that mediation session you set up—it was awkward, but I think we both understand each other better now.
+And Jamie and I had that mediation session you set up,it was awkward, but I think we both understand each other better now.
 I feel like someone actually took this seriously, which means a lot."

 The AI remembers that the student was thorough, empathetic, and fair.
 This builds trust.

----
+,

 ## Level 4: Dynamic Events (Evolving Scenarios)